Jump to content

 • Similar Content

-Blizzard released a new Heroes of the Storm patch for testing on the PTR and here are the official patch notes.
+A new Heroes of the Storm patch is now available for playtesting on the PTR and here are the official patch notes!

 (Source)